petros-d/docs/docs/add-a-cluster.md

 ## Setup

-To add a new Cluster to your Astronomer installation:
+To add a new Cluster to your Astronomer Cloud installation:

 1. Reach out to your Astronomer representative and request a new Cluster.
 For each new Cluster that you want to provision, your Astronomer representative will ask for the following information: